 The Company has entered into service agreements with Lonza AG and its affiliates ("Lonza"), pursuant to which Lonza agreed to perform activities in connection with the manufacturing process of certain compounds.
-Such agreements, and related amendments, state that planned activities that are included in the signed work orders are, in some cases, binding and, hence, obligate the Company to pay the full price of the work order upon satisfactory delivery of products and services.
+Such agreements, and related amendments, state that planned activities that are included in the signed work orders are, in some cases, binding and, hence, obligate the Company to pay the full price of the work order upon satisfactory delivery of products and services or obligate the Company to the binding amount regardless of whether such planned activities are in fact performed.
 Per the terms of the agreements, the Company has the option to cancel signed orders at any time upon written notice, which may or may not be subject to payment of a cancellation fee.
-The level of cancellation fees may be dependent on the timing of the written notice in relation to the commencement date of the work, with the maximum cancellation fee equal to the full price of the work order.
-As of December 31, 2019 and 2018, the total amount of unconditional purchase obligations, including accrued amounts, under these agreements were \$4.7 million and \$3.2 million, respectively.
-Purchases under this agreement for the years ended December 31, 2019, 2018 and 2017 were \$7.9 million, \$2.8 million and \$13.9 million, respectively.
-As of December 31, 2019, the Company had not incurred any cancellation fees for the work performed by Lonza.
+The level of cancellation fees may be dependent on the timing of the written notice in relation to the commencement date of the work, with the maximum cancellation amount dependent on the agreements, the total amount of contractual obligations, over a period of ten years, are cancellable and subject to varying levels of cancellation fees, were \$242.3 million and \$4.7 million, including accrued amounts, as of December 31, 2020 and 2019, respectively.
+Purchases under this agreement for the years ended December 31, 2020, 2019 and 2018 were \$16.8 million, \$7.9 million and \$2.8 million, respectively.
+As of December 31, 2020, the Company had not incurred any cancellation fees for the work performed by Lonza.